Naatan/CrossORM/readme.md

 * Support for drivers
 * phpdoc configuration
 * PHPUnit setup

-## In Progress

 * Unit tests for all libraries
 * Reorganize libraries in sub-directories of the lib folder
 * Create validation library
+* Intelligently handle update/delete queries on resultsets
+* Auto load dependencies (or hook into frameworks to do so)

+## In Progress

 * Make models useful (define structure, set ACL, etc)

 ## Todo (order does not indicate priority)

-* Fork & modify PHPUnit and VisualPHPUnit repo's and use them as submodules
+* <del>Fork & modify PHPUnit and VisualPHPUnit repo's and use them as submodules</del>
 * Support SQL Joins
 * Support raw queries, clauses & fields
-* Intelligently handle update/delete queries on resultsets
 * Develop proof-of-concept MongoDB driver
 * Implement intuitive active record methods (see project goals)
 * Support ACL in models
-* Auto load dependencies (or hook into frameworks to do so)
 * Create proper documentation

 # Sample usage